Peace and Love (Swingin' Utters album)

-Peace and Love is the ninth studio album by American punk band Swingin' Utters.
+Peace and Love is the tenth studio album by American punk band Swingin' Utters.
 Peace and Love was released on 31 August 2018 by Fat Wreck Chords.
 The album was produced by Chris Dugan, who also worked with, among others, Green Day, Iggy Pop and U2.

 In July 2018 the song "Human Potential" was put online.
 "Undertaker, Undertake" followed in August.
 Later, just before the official release of Peace and Love, the entire album was made available for streaming.